 In a span of 24 hours, two separate events in Texas led to the tragic deaths of two young children who were left in overheated cars.
 The incidents, involving a nine-month-old in Beeville, Texas, and a 22-month-old in Corpus Christi, Texas, have reignited discussions on child safety and the dangers of leaving children alone in vehicles, particularly during the intense Texas summer heat.

-The first of these incidents occurred in Beeville, roughly 100 miles southeast of San Antonio, Texas.
-A nine-month-old child was left in a car by the grandmother for about eight hours, and was found unresponsive on Wednesday.
+One incident occurred in Beeville, roughly 100 miles southeast of San Antonio, Texas.
+A nine-month-old child was left in a car by the grandmother for about eight hours, and was found unresponsive on Wednesday, August 21.
 According to the Beeville Police Department, the child was discovered around 4 p.m. in a child safety seat of the grandmother’s vehicle, having been there since roughly 8:30 a.m.

 Despite the grandmother’s immediate call for assistance upon discovering the child, the infant could not be revived.
 The Beeville police are working with the Texas Rangers and the Department of Public Safety in their ongoing investigation.
 While no charges have been filed yet, authorities have indicated that charges may be forthcoming as the investigation proceeds.

-The second incident involved a 22-month-old child named Harley Adame in Corpus Christi, Texas.
-The mother, middle-school teacher Hilda Adame, forgot to drop Harley off at daycare and left her in a parked SUV outside the local school from 8 a.m. to 1 p.m.
+Another incident, just the day before, involved a 22-month-old child named Harley Adame in Corpus Christi, Texas.
+The mother, middle-school teacher Hilda Adame, forgot to drop Harley off at daycare and left her in a parked SUV outside the middle school from 8 a.m. to 1 p.m.
 During this time, the outside temperature rose to triple digits.

-Hilda Adame discovered her error and immediately removed Harley from the vehicle and brought her into the school’s nurse’s office where attempts were made to revive her through CPR.
+When Hilda Adame discovered her error she immediately removed Harley from the vehicle and brought her into the school’s nurse’s office where attempts were made to revive her through CPR.
 However, by the time first responders arrived, Harley could not be saved.

 The Corpus Christi police department is treating this case as a criminal homicide.
 Hilda Adame, 33, has been arrested and charged with injury to a child and abandonment.